 Depending on your career or employer, you could qualify for student loan assistance and get rid of your Parent PLUS Loans ahead of schedule.

 As a parent borrower, your options for full Parent PLUS loan forgiveness are limited to forgiveness from ICR or through PSLF, both of which take a long time for you to get financial relief.

 Instead of counting on loan forgiveness, you might also consider transferring your loans to your child.
 Even though you took out the loans in your name, you could trade them into your child’s name through student loan refinancing.

 Your child must be the one who applies for student loan refinancing and gets approved.
 Most lenders look for a steady source of income and a strong credit score before approving a refinanced student loan.

-If your child has that, they could qualify for a lower interest rate than the 7.00% that Parent PLUS Loans have.
-Plus, they could choose new repayment terms of shorter or longer length.
+If your child has that, they could qualify for a lower interest rate than the 7.08% (or higher) rate that Parent PLUS Loans have.
+Plus, they could choose new repayment terms of shorter or longer lengths.

 This transfer of responsibility could be a good option if you’re struggling with repayment, but your child is now graduated and doing well financially.
 It’s important to know, though, that refinancing federal student loans turns them into private ones.